charm_mpi#

 The same as

-distributed among processes in the MPI communicatorcomm
+charm_err_init()but forcharm_errdistributed among processes in the MPI communicatorcomm.- Returns:

 If all processes succeeded, returned is a pointer to the